ivan-kleshnin/kecasn/README.md

 Tolerating the problem is not an option as from the fetching layer snake_case will quickly reach form field names, validators, etc and you'll have to constantly think which case to use where.

+A better solution might be to lock snake_case and all the necessary conversion in the API handling layer.
+In case your data is not huge (so it's processing becomes expensive), this approach has proven itself superior in our code bases.

 ```ts
 import {pipe, fromSepCase, fromCamelCase, toSnakeCase, toCamelCase, convertData} from "kecasn"